What is Visible Mending?

 Running stitches shown in Japanese sashiko, Indian kantha quilt, and American quilt

-Sashiko stitching source, Kantha quilt source, American quilt source.
+Sashiko stitching source, Kantha quilt source, American quilt source

 Sashiko stitches means "little stab" in Japanese.
 This style of mending was first started in rural Japan as a way to extend the life of worn out fabrics.
 Multiples layers of fabric were stitched together to create warmth for the colder months.
 There is a long history of Sashiko and I recommend the articles here and here for further reading.